omriarg/naturanomaly/README.md

-# 🧠 NaturaAnomaly Detection System
+# 🧠 Naturanomaly Detection System

 This project combines real-time YOLO object detection with LLM-based reasoning (via Ollama) to enable natural language querying of surveillance data.
 Users can ask complex questions like: